supposedly/nutshell/README.md

 See [documents/PYTHON-EXTENSIONS.md](documents/PYTHON-EXTENSIONS.md) for details regarding implementation of custom macros.

+As with modifiers, a currently-indefinitely-postponed future release of Nutshell will remove `weave` from the standard library
+(as its only application is in Brew) and instead allow ruletable-specific macros to be defined within their Nutshell file itself.
+Additionally, a `prune` macro will be added that takes a pattern and removes individual output transitions that match it.

 ## Non-table-related changes
 - The preferred file extension is `.ruel`, both a holdover from when this project was named `rueltabel` and a simple-but-recognizable